Yasaswithagaddam31/Yasaswithagaddam31/README.md

 - **🔍 Interests:**
   - Collaborative projects in AI/ML and data science.
   - Exploring advancements in Large Language Models (LLMs) and Generative AI.

+- **📌 Open To Opportunities:**
+  - Exploring full-time roles in Data Science, Machine Learning, or related fields.

 ---